-A/B testing is a way to compare two different versions of the same email to see which version performs better or gets a better response.
-In a way, it's a competition between two emails to see which one gets your message across best.
-It's a great tool to increase your open rates, click-through rate, and ultimately, your conversion rate.
+A/B testing is a way to compare two different versions of the same email to see which version yields a better response.
+It's a great tool to increase your open rates, click-through rate, and —ultimately — your conversion rate.

 How Does A/B Testing Work?

 Now that we know what A/B testing is, it’s time to learn how it works.